 On November 15, the stage lights at the Recher Theater in Towson will shimmer and pulse as Several Species: The PINK FLOYD Experience celebrates three decades of musical devotion.
-For nearly 30 years, this Baltimore-based six-piece has brought to life the monumental sound and visual grandeur of one of rock’s most legendary bands.
+For nearly 30 years, this Baltimore-based eleven-piece has brought to life the monumental sound and visual grandeur of one of rock’s most legendary bands.
 Known for their stunning laser displays, massive soundscapes, and pitch-perfect recreations of Floyd classics, they’ve earned a reputation not merely as a tribute act, but as an immersive experience.

 But behind the strobes and surround sound lies something even more captivating: six people bound by music, friendship, and a shared respect for Pink Floyd’s artistry.
 As the band approaches its 30th anniversary, we pull back the curtain—and the fog machine to meet the people who are Several Species.